FranciscoRibeiro03/FranciscoRibeiro03/README.md

 -->

 * 🔭 I’m currently working on Discord bots and Beat Saber mods.
-* 🌱 I’m currently learning JavaScript/TypeScript, Python and C++.
+* 🌱 I’m currently learning Java, JavaScript/TypeScript, Python and C++.
 * 📫 How to reach me:
   * Discord: rui2015#0303